rtgarden/minecraftacademy/starthere/basicfighting.md

 zombies:
 --------

 a slow moving mob that can pick up items and also spawn with armor and weapons.
+Burns in sunlight.

+spawns in groups of 1-6

 baby zombies: